Artificial Intelligence: the future of the charity sector

 An AI system (COMPAS) has been used in risk profiling, to forecast which prisoners are likely to reoffend if released from jail, informing decisions about bail and sentencing.
 These systems have been found to inaccurately identify black defendants as future criminals more often than whites.

 Researchers from the Alan Turing Institute are working on building better AI systems that prevent unfair discrimination by modelling how these sorts of incidents occur.

-Matt Moorut, Head of Digital and Marketing at Tech Trust, says:
+Matt Moorut, Head of Digital and Marketing at Charity Digital, says:

 “The ethical issues surrounding use of machine learning in profiling are particularly serious because human oversight is further removed, and because it allows you to profile a lot more people in one fell swoop than a human can.”

 “A lot of charities deal with really sensitive issues, which makes these issues even more acute as the damage done can be especially harmful.”

 “The flip side is that the technology can markedly improve operational efficiency, so the answer isn’t to avoid its use.
 The key is to agonise over all the variables and truly understand all of the implications of any given project going in, to make sure that any potential unintended effects are removed.”

 Resources like this one from the BBC News Labs provide a good starting point for charities to gain a deeper understanding the implications of AI, so they can start to engage in meaningful discussions and stay one step ahead.

 A benefit or a challenge for small charities?

 “There is a risk that if it is left up to the big, household-name charities to harness AI, this could tip the balance even more in their favour,” warns Davies.